 The Authority paid the deficit payment relating to the above triennial period as a lump sum in 2020/21 to benefit from the discount offered by the Pension Fund, as opposed to paying on a monthly or annual basis.
-2021/22 represents the second year of recognition against the general fund.
+2022/23 represents the final year of recognition against the general fund.